 Raw Materials from the recycling is stored in the recycling entity.
 Any excess materials that can not fit into the recycling entity is lost.
 Materials returned are prioritized based on rarity.

-While the GRZ-6B Wrecker maybe smaller than the EVS Construction Droid, it can fit only a minute amount of materials inside, resulting in the remaining materials being lost.
+As the GRZ-6B Wrecker is smaller than the EVS Construction Droid, it can fit only a small amount of materials inside, resulting in the remaining materials being lost.

 Therefore, the player must decide between speed and return when recycling large numbers of facilities.

-When recycling Stations and ships, Materials recycled from a station are placed into storage containers that are created when the entity is completely recycled.
+When recycling stations and ships from a GRZ-6B Wrecker or EVS Construction Droid, materials recycled from a station are placed into storage containers that are created when the entity is completely recycled.